youngboy/engine-docs/source/data-privacy.md

 <h2 id="data-collection">Data collection</h2>

 While the Engine proxy sees your client request data and service response data, it only collects and forwards data that goes into the reports you see in the Engine dashboards.
-All information that is sent from your on-prem proxy to the out-of-band Engine cloud service is configurable and can be turned off through config options.
+All information that is sent from your on-premise proxy to the out-of-band Engine cloud service is configurable and can be turned off through configuration options.
 Data is aggregated and sent approximately every 5 seconds.

 <h3 id="request">Request</h3>